 The rear main seal keeps oil inside the rear of the engine where the transmission connects to the crankshaft.
 Because of the oil pressure at that point, even a small leak is liable to grow quickly.
 Also, the leaking oil tends to collect on the underside of the vehicle, creating a mess that is difficult to clean and risking a fire hazard if the oil gets into the exhaust system.
 In other words, don’t let a rear main seal leak go for long.

 The fix: Accessing the rear main seal requires removal of the transmission—and sometimes other parts of the engine—driving up the cost to the $600-$1,000 range, though the seal itself is merely a rubber or silicone ring priced at a few bucks.
 Some mechanics won’t consider repairing a rear main seal without removing the motor and at least partially rebuilding the engine.

-When the hard repair part isn’t an option, a chemical sealant like BlueDevil Rear Main Sealer is guaranteed to seal the leak permanently in gas or diesel engines.
-Simply empty a bottle into the engine oil while the vehicle is turned off and start the engine.
-It could take up to two days of driving for the leaks to seal.
+When the hard repair part isn’t an option, a chemical solution like BlueDevil Rear Main Sealer is guaranteed to seal the leak permanently in gas or diesel engines.
+Simply pour the bottle into the engine oil while the vehicle is turned off and start the engine.
+It may take 1-2 days of driving for the leaks to seal.

 BlueDevil Products can be found at AutoZone, Advance Auto Parts, O’Reilly Auto Parts, NAPA, Parts Authority, and online through Amazon

 8 responses to "How to Stop an Oil Leak in Your Car"

 Leave a Reply